Mr-Dheer/Face-Mask-Detection-Application/README.md

 - So, to take care of this problem we don’t need any guard or person who keeps a watch on people.
 We can integrate a camera which continuously clicks pictures of humans and detect from there faces whether they are wearing a face mask or not.

+**Contributions**

+Contributions to this project are welcome.
+If you want to contribute, please fork the repository and create a pull request with your changes.